aidynhillyard/project-2-api/README.md

 ### Case 2: Using `useEffect` to set up `localStorage`

 To save the data from the form submit when changing between my routes, I followed this guide from Gautham Vijayan: [link](https://dev.to/gautham495/how-to-persist-data-to-localstorage-in-react-with-hooks-6ma) -- see below for code snippet.

+### Case 3: Using images in React

+I followed this guide [link](https://stackoverflow.com/questions/39999367/how-do-i-reference-a-local-image-in-react) to import images into React in order to use local images instead of internet hosting.

 ## Code Snippet